 Unplanned Pregnancy & Epilepsy

-Some studies found that up to 65% of women with epilepsy reported at least one unplanned pregnancy.
+However, some studies found that up to 65% of women with epilepsy reported at least one unplanned pregnancy.
 While each patient situation is unique and will require an individualized approach to counseling and plan formation, common steps should include the following:

-Supplementation
+Vitamin Supplementation

-Anti-seizure Medication (ASM) Level Checks
+Anti-Seizure Medication (ASM) Level Checks

 If your patient is on an anti-seizure medication (ASM), get a baseline blood level (if there isn’t one already available), and extrapolate back to figure out a good ASM level (see ASM Level Checks).
 Continue monthly level checks from this point forward.